zhxu33/ecs170_project/README.md

 ## model/

-> ### human-action-detection-using-cnn.ipynb
+> ### human-action-detection.ipynb
-This notebook is where we preprocessed data and created our models using CNN.
+This notebook is where we preprocessed data and experimented with models using CNN.

 > ### model.py
 Contains the final model built using MobileNet CNN.

+> ### human-action-detection-using-cnn.ipynb
+This is a notebook we found on [Kaggle](https://www.kaggle.com/datasets/emirhanai/) to use as a scaffolding resource.

 > ### To set up new model
 ```